-The Town Assessor’s Office is responsible for discovering, listing, equalizing and valuing all taxable property, real and personal, within the Town of North Yarmouth for the purpose of taxation.
+The Town Assessor’s Office is responsible for discovering, listing, equalizing and valuing all real estate within the Town of North Yarmouth for the purpose of taxation.
 These duties and responsibilities are completed annually and must comply with Maine Taxation Statutes.
 Discovery is accomplished by reviewing deeds, surveys, subdivision plans, mailing of taxpayer list declaration forms, building permits, etc. Site inspections for new permits and verification of current data is important to the determination of value.
 Data entry of all property changes of ownership and/or value is required for the preparation of the tax roll.
-The tax roll is then committed to the Tax Collector for collection of taxes to raise funds for the budgets approved by School Board and Board of Selectmen.
+The tax roll is then committed to the Tax Collector for collection of taxes to raise funds for the budgets approved by School Board and Select Board.

 Real Estate and Personal Property Taxes: The assessment date for the State of Maine is April 1st of each year.
 The Assessor sets the annual tax rate in July and tax bills are issued in August.

 - Fiscal Year: July 1st - June 30th

 - Taxes Due: October 1st & April 1st

 - Interest: 7% annually starting October 2nd April 2nd

 - Current Tax Rate: $16.27

 Payment of any amount is accepted toward taxes that have not been foreclosed.
 When payments are made on overdue taxes, any interest due is deducted first with any remainder going toward the actual tax owed.
 When more than one year’s taxes are due, any payment made is applied to the oldest balance first.
 If taxes are current, payment toward the following year’s taxes is accepted up to the amount of the last bill issued.

 Tax bills are not mailed directly to mortgage holders.
 They are mailed to the property owner only.
 It is the responsibility of the property owner to forward a copy if it is required by the mortgage holder.